-In our previous study, we determined that LPS-mediated early elicitation of the basal defense response leads to systemic and prolonged activation of defense pathways related to Xf perception in grapevine.
-Our experiments identified several genes involved in plant defense that were enriched in response to wzy cells (Rapicavoli $et\ al$, 2018).
-For objective 3, we will create transgenic Thompson Seedless grapevines overexpressing these genes and test resistance to Xf in the field and greenhouse.
+We have determined that LPS-mediated early elicitation of the basal defense response leads to systemic and prolonged activation of defense pathways related to Xf perception in grapevine.
+Our experiments identified several genes involved in plant defense that were enriched in response to wzy cells (Rapicavoli et al, 2018).
+For this objective, our goal is to generate transgenic Thompson Seedless grapevines overexpressing these genes and test resistance to Xf in the field and greenhouse.
 We will also incorporate candidate genes from our transcriptome analysis results in objective 2.
-Our candidate genes have been cloned into the pCambiaK-APS vector for gene overexpression.
-After transformation in $Agrobacterium\ tumefaciens$, these constructs will be used to transform Thompson Seedless grapevines at the Plant Transformation Facility in University of California - Davis.
+Several of these candidate genes have been cloned into the pCambiaK-APS vector for gene overexpression and transformed into Agrobacterium tumefaciens.
+These constructs will be used to transform Thompson Seedless grapevines at the Plant Transformation Facility in University of California - Davis.